satwantrana/paice-husk/paice-husk-patch/README.md

-Paice Husk stemmer for xapian, part of a Bite size project for GSoC.
+Paice Husk stemmer for xapian, a Bite size project for GSoC.